Panama via the Americas to Ireland

-Back aboard and continuing north we used the Intracoastal Waterway to cut off Cape Hatteras, staying “inside” all the way up to the Chesapeake.
-The waterway is an extraordinary combination of lakes, sounds, dredged channels through swamps, and man-made canals.
-It is just about deep enough for our 6′6′ draft, but the anchorages which lie off the main channel usually saw us scraping the muddy bottom.
-Parts of it are pretty boring, especially as we had to motor practically all the time in order to ensure making the next night’s planned anchorage, but most of it is attractively scenic, sometimes wooded, sometimes lined by magnificent southern mansions with glowing green lawns sloping down to the brown water.
-It was generally a lot quieter than we had expected, but by this time it was mid-summer, and off-season for ICW transit – we expected it to be much busier during the migration south in the fall.
+Parts of the ICW are pretty boring, especially as we had to motor practically all the time in order to ensure making the next night’s planned anchorage, but most of it is attractively scenic, sometimes wooded, sometimes lined by magnificent mansions with glowing green lawns sloping down to the brown water.
+We often saw ospreys nesting on the channel markers.
+It was generally a lot quieter than we had expected, but by this time it was mid-summer, and off-season for ICW transit – we expected it to be much busier during the migration of boats south in the fall.

-And so, finally, and well primed by James Michener’s huge novel about the area, we reached the enormous estuary system of Chesapeake Bay, where we planned to spend the rest of the summer, and the top of which would be as far north as we expected to sail on the US east coast.
+And so, finally, and well primed by James Michener’s huge novel about the area, we sailed out of the creek and round into the enormous estuary system of Chesapeake Bay.
+We planned to spend the rest of the summer in the bay, the upper reaches of which would be as far north as we then expected to sail on the US east coast.

 In the Chesapeake